 July 6, 2020 / Esther Choy

+Encouraging reflection through stories doesn’t just make our work more productive.
+It can also make our conversations feel more meaningful.
 Let’s face it.
 We need meaningful conversations.
-We’re dangerously starved for variety in conversation these days.
+We’re dangerously starved for variety in conversation – especially in our post-pandemic world.
 We crave conversation with a new set of people who have new sets of interests that can enlighten us.

-When we go back to work, it’s going to be hard not to overdo some aspects of our interactions.
-It’s like opening the fridge when we’re over-hungry and suddenly finding that we’re gorging ourselves indiscriminately.
-Finally… after months and months, we have new listeners!
-People outside of those we were quarantining with!
+If you’ve been working remotely more often, it’s going to be hard not to overdo some aspects of your interactions.
+It’s like opening the fridge when you’re hungry and suddenly finding that you’re gorging yourself.
+Finally… after months and months, you have a new social circle!

-Specifically, it will be tempting to unload on our listeners rather than making sure our interactions are meaningful and well paced.
-It will be tempting to whine or talk about ourselves, rather than asking, “what good does this conversation do?”
+Specifically, it is tempting to unload on your listeners rather than making sure your interactions are meaningful and well-paced.
+It’s always more tempting to talk about yourself than it is to consider the purpose of every conversation.

-Veer toward stories about overcoming something.
+- Veer toward stories about overcoming something in this storytelling exercise.
 These stories are gems because they showcase your character.
-And, in turn, they can make others reflect on what they themselves have overcome recently.
+They can also make others reflect on what they themselves have overcome recently.

 Craft Your Story

-When I emerge from social isolation, I might share the following simple story.
-During our sheltering-in-place, my husband and I had to continue working without any extra help around the house.
+During our sheltering-in-place time, my husband and I had to continue working without any extra help around the house.
 Now, my kids are at the age where they should start learning to pitch in with more household chores.
 They understand this, but they are not used to it.
 It was time for them to buckle up and pitch in.

 This, of course, takes patience from mom and dad.
 We couldn’t expect our kids to go from 0 to 100 on the perfect housekeeping scale in a matter of days.